mhkeller/layercake.graphics/src/content/guide/00-introduction.md

 ### Layout components

 Within the `LayerCake` component, you'll want to add at least one layout component, kind of like a wrapper.
-It can be `Svg`, `Html`, `Canvas` or `WebGl`.
+It can be `Svg`, `Html`, `Canvas` or `WebGL`.
 Within any of these is where you'll put your own custom layer components.
 Here's an example with a few different layout elements working together.

 ```html
 <script>